Meagen Fay

 Meagen Fay is an American actress known for her work in television.
-Best known as Roxy in Ohara (1987-1988), Principal Halloron in Life With Louie (1995-1998), and Gretchen Mannkusser in Malcolm in the Middle (2002-2004) and Loot on Apple TV+.
+She is best known as Roxy in Ohara (1987–1988), Principal Halloron in Life with Louie (1995–1998), Gretchen Mannkusser in Malcolm in the Middle (2002–2004) and Rhonda in Loot (2022).

 Career

 Born and raised in Joliet, Illinois, Fay was a featured cast member with Chicago's The Second City in the early 1980s.

 Fay's first television role was in the 1987 television series Ohara.

 She has guest-starred on numerous shows including Thirtysomething, Roseanne, Mad About You, Seinfeld, Dharma & Greg, Gilmore Girls, Suddenly Susan, Charmed and Freaks and Geeks.
 She starred in Carol & Company, The Home Court, Tales of the City, and Woops!, as well as appearing in Magnolia (1999).
 In 2004, she starred in Stephen King's Kingdom Hospital.

 She has also had recurring roles on Malcolm in the Middle and The Bernie Mac Show, and has guest starred on Six Feet Under, Nip/Tuck, Desperate Housewives, The Big Bang Theory, and as Chelsea's mother on several episodes of Two and a Half Men.

 She made her directorial debut with playwright Jeffrey Sweet's play Kunstler at the 59 East 59 Theaters in Manhattan.